IvanCB97/FinanceServer/README.md

 docker-compose up -d
 ```

-InfluxDB will be available on `http://localhost:8086` with database `finance` and credentials `admin/admin`.
+InfluxDB 2.7 exposes a web UI on `http://localhost:8086` using the credentials `admin/admin`.
+The instance is preconfigured with organization `myorg`, bucket `finance`, and token `mytoken`.
 Grafana runs on `http://localhost:3000` (default login `admin/admin`).

-Add InfluxDB as a data source in Grafana using the URL `http://influxdb:8086` and database `finance` to visualize optimizer statistics.
+Add InfluxDB as a data source in Grafana using URL `http://influxdb:8086`, organization `myorg`, bucket `finance`, and the token `mytoken` to visualize optimizer statistics.

 ### Storing results in InfluxDB